 - Coronary artery disease may develop earlier in life in people with alkaptonuria.

 - Kidney stones and prostate stones may be more common in people with alkaptonuria.

 When to Contact a Medical Professional

 Contact your health care provider if you notice that your own urine or your child's urine becomes dark brown or black when it is exposed to air.

 Genetic counseling is recommended for people with a family history of alkaptonuria who are considering having children.

 A blood test can be done to see if you carry the gene for alkaptonuria.

 Prenatal tests (amniocentesis or chorionic villus sampling) can be done to screen a developing baby for this condition if the genetic change has been identified.

-AKU; Alcaptonuria; Homogentisic acid oxidase deficiency; Alcaptonuric ochronosis
+AKU; Alkaptonuria; Homogentisic acid oxidase deficiency; Alkaptonuric ochronosis

 James WD, Elston DM, Treat JR, Rosenbach MA, Neuhaus IM.
 Mycobacterial diseases.
 In: James WD, Elston DM, Treat JR, Rosenbach MA, Neuhaus IM, eds.
 Andrews' Diseases of the Skin.
 13th ed.
 Philadelphia, PA: Elsevier; 2020:chap 16.